International Fragrance Association: Objectives and roles

 IFRA is the official self-regulatory representative body of the fragrance industry worldwide.
 Its main purpose is to ensure the safety of fragrance materials through a dedicated science program.
-IFRA publishes a list of usage standards for fragrance materials, limiting or prohibiting the use of ingredients, based on the findings of the Research Institute of Fragrance Materials, which gathers data regarding the safety of fragrance materials.
+IFRA publishes a list of usage standards for fragrance materials, limiting or prohibiting the use of ingredients, based on the findings of the Research Institute for Fragrance Materials (RIFM), which gathers data regarding the safety of fragrance materials.
+Concerns have been raised about RIFM and IFRA's process, lack of transparency, and effectiveness as a safeguard.
+RIFM's list of restricted and prohibited ingredients is only available through subscription and may offer little guidance to manufacturers.

 IFRA Standards

 The most recent iteration of the IFRA standards was published in January 2022, integrating all foregoing standards up to and including the "50th Amendment."
 Within the standards, included ingredients are prohibited (disallowed as a fragrance ingredient), restricted (allowed as fragrance ingredient only in prescribed quantities), or have accompanying specifications regarding their use (such ingredients are only allowed if they comply with specific criteria outlined in the Standard).

 People and structure

 IFRA's day-to-day operations are led by its president.
 Since 2024, this role has been occupied by Alexander Mohr, heading a team of more than ten staff members based principally in Brussels.

 IFRA's main decision-making body is its Board, headed by the IFRA Chairman, Paul Andersson.
 The Board has twelve voting members: eight representing the Regular Members, and four regional representatives of national associations.